Author Archive

 Maintenance and Repairs

 Many of us work around “issues” in our personal residences for a variety of reasons.
 We know to step over that loose tile at the top of the stairs, or maybe we’ve just been too busy to take a hammer to that carpet tack that has made its way to the surface of the bedroom threshold.
-However, those little issues should not go unattended when it comes to your vacation rental home!
+However, those little issues should not go unattended when it comes to your vacation rental, Airbnb, Vrbo home!

 Photo by Barn Images on Unsplash